 Can We Fit This Square Peg Into That Round Hole...
 Please?

-Delighting a customer should be at every stage of the buyers journey, not just after the sale is made.
+Delighting a customer should be at every stage of the buyer's journey, not just after the sale is made.

 In this post, I want to discuss delighting your prospect.

-I have met with many businesses over the last few years to discuss their business goals, and the one thing I feel is most appreciated by my prospects is that I am listening for what they need, instead of trying to make my solution work for them.
+I have met with many businesses over the last few years to discuss their business goals, and the one thing I feel is most appreciated by my prospects is that I am listening to what they need, instead of trying to make my solution work for them.

 I mean, I do go by "Doc" after all.
 It is my job to listen, diagnose, and prescribe the right course of action. =)